kfjahnke/envutil/README.md

 you pass --twine, the values will adapt in an image sequence. --twine only has an effect for single-image output

-## --twine_width TWINE_WIDTH  widen the pick-up area of the twining filter
+## --twine_width TWINE_WIDTH  alter the size of the pick-up area of the twining filter

 A second parameter affecting 'twining'.
 If the source image has smaller resolution than the target image, the output reflects the interpolator's